GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Logged message:
-   ``Unable to register wrapper for main Python interpreter in interpreter cache; Python based handlers will not be available.``
+   ``Unable to register wrapper for main Python interpreter in interpreter cache in <process-context>; Python based handlers will not be available.`` Process context shape as for :ref:`WSGI0036`.

 :Cause:
    ``PyDict_SetItemString()`` failed when adding the freshly created